Dhruvid98/SFAL-VSD-SoC-Design/Day 11/README.md

 * reset: This is the input reset signal of the RVMYTH core.
     * This signal comes from an external source, originally.
 * OUT: This is the output OUT signal of the VSDBabySoC module.
 * RV_TO_DAC[9:0]: This is the 10-bit output [9:0] OUT port of the RVMYTH core.
-This port comes from the RVMYTH register #17, originally.
+    * This port comes from the RVMYTH register originally.
 * OUT: This is a real datatype wire that can simulate analog values.
     * It is the output wire real OUT signal of the **DAC module**.
 This signal originates from the DAC.
-IMPORTANT NOTE is that the synthesis process does not support real variables, so we must use the simple wire datatype for the \vsdbabysoc.OUT instead.
+* The synthesis process does not support real variables, so we must use the simple wire datatype for the vsdbabysoc.OUT instead.
 The iverilog simulator always treats wire as a digital signal.
-As a result we can not see the analog output via \vsdbabysoc.OUT port and we need to use \dac.OUT (which is a real datatype) instead.
+As a result, we can not see the analog output via vsdbabysoc.OUT port, and we need to **use dac.OUT** (which is a real datatype) instead.
+* To view the signal as analog, set its Data Format to Analog

    </details>